EPFL-Center-for-Imaging/mousetumornet/README.md

 To open an image, use `File > Open files` or drag-and-drop an image into the viewer window.
 If you want to open medical image formats such as NIFTI directly, consider installing the [napari-medical-image-formats](https://pypi.org/project/napari-medical-image-formats/) plugin.

-Next, in the menu bar select `Plugins > nnunetv2-inference > nnUNetV2 detection`.
-Run the model on your selected image using the "Detect tumors" button.
+Next, in the menu bar select `Plugins > mousetumornet > Tumor detection`.
+Run the model on your selected image by pressing the "Detect tumors" button.

 ![Napari screenshot](images/napari-screenshot.png)

-To inspect the results, you can bring in a table representing the detected objects from `Plugins > nnunetv2-inference > Data table`.
+To inspect the results, you can bring in a table representing the detected objects from `Plugins > napari-label-focus > Data table`.
 Clicking on the data table rows will focus the viewer on the selected object.

 ## Usage as a library

 You can use the model in just a few lines of code to produce a segmentation mask from an image (represented as a numpy array).

 ```
-from nnunetv2_inference import predict, postprocess
+from mousetumornet import predict, postprocess

 binary_mask = predict(your_image)
 instances_mask = postprocess(binary_mask)